mastercoin-MSC/QA/TestRequirements/SendToOwners_TestReqs.md

 Where appropriate, tests should be run using the end-user UI and using the API directly.

 ## Positive Tests - Valid
-For the positive tests, each step must succeed - with correct results.
+For all positive tests,
+* each step must succeed with correct results, and
+* the total number of tokens owned must be exactly the same before and after the Send to Owners transaction

 ### Basic Send to Owners
 1. U1: Send to Owners
     * Currency Id = 1, 2, at least 2 smart properties (divis, indiv)